dcrommie/walbrook/education/estate-planning.md

 ### Superannuation payments

-The following table summarises the beneficiary options for superannuation death benefits.

-**<insert table>**

-\*An income stream can only be paid to a spouse, child (under age 18, 18-25 and financially dependent, or disabled), financial dependant, or person who was in an interdependency relationship with you.
+A spouse, child (under age 18, 18-25 and financially dependent, or disabled), financial dependant, or person who was in an interdependency relationship with the deceased, can receive an income stream or a lump-sum.

+A non-dependent, including the deceased's estate, may only receive a lump-sum.

-Please refer to Understanding Superannuation for more details on the taxation of superannuation death benefits.
+Please refer to [Understanding Superannuation](https://www.walbrook.com.au/education/superannuation) for more details on the taxation of superannuation death benefits.

 ## Capital Gains Tax and Deceased Estates